alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 We use Icinga to monitor our platform and alert us when things go wrong.
 Many alerts have corresponding  documentation in these developer docs, detailing how to respond.

-You should record critical alerts that aren't easily solved to the [GOV.UK 2nd line Trello board][] to help inform Platform Health and the GOV.UK SREs.
+You should record critical alerts that aren't easily solved to the [GOV.UK 2nd line Trello board][] to help inform the 2nd line tech lead(s) and the GOV.UK SREs.
 2nd line should investigate these alerts when there is downtime; you do not necessarily have to fix them.

 [Read more about Icinga](/manual/icinga.html).